 - Traumatic brain injuries

 Suffering from minor injuries from an accident with heavy machinery can be frustrating.
 Both minor and serious injuries from these accidents have the potential to change your life and leave you with many bills that you wouldn’t have had otherwise.
-A Columbia elevator and escalator accident lawyer can help you calculate how much you’re owed for medical bills, missed work, and other costs that you’ve incurred from the injuries that weren’t your fault.
+A Columbia, SC elevator and escalator accident lawyer can help you calculate how much you’re owed for medical bills, missed work, and other costs that you’ve incurred from the injuries that weren’t your fault.

 Depending on how serious your injuries were, you could even recover future lost wages and the cost of future medical treatment.
 With us on your side, you can feel confident that your legal claim is fully supported by our experienced legal team.